gladiola/blog/_drafts/2018-07-04-h4ck_VulnHub_BadStore.markdown

     <tr><th>Actions and Objectives</th><td></td><td></td></tr>
     </tbody>
 </table>

+Later on, I would like to see if we can actually make modifications to repair, modify, or defend that VM, after our penetrations.
+For now, that goal will have to remain part of our ambitions, as we work through getting in to the box and learning about the website that's covered in the VM.

 ## Annotated Bibliography
 \[1\]  Weidman, Georgia.
 "Chapter 4:  Using the Metasploit Framework," Penetration Testing:  A Hands-On Introduction to Hacking.
 No Starch Press.  pp.87-109.
 ISBN 978-1-89327-564-8.